Matia B Solomon , PhD

 sex differences in antidepressant efficacy

-rodent models of depression and anxiety
+translational models of depression

 role of gonadal hormones in depression and anxiety